Susana465/camkii_thesis/40-results.md

 we dont model this, but could be an emergent behaviour?

 Importantly, the CaMKII/GluN2B complex was also shown to endure for hours even after dissociation of CaM from the kinase [@barcomb2016CaMKIIa].

+discuss why biodynamo not used, the idea at the beginning and how it could be used in the future.
 <!--
 # limitations
 need to add a list